The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 Your home might feel comfortable and clean to you, but it’s likely not up to listing standards.
 You want to create a neutral space that buyers can envision living in.
 That means you’ll need to declutter, depersonalize, and deep clean your interior and outdoor spaces.

-Not only is decluttering a top pre-listing task recommended by Rafeh, but a HomeLight report shares that decluttering can add an average of $8,000 in resale value.
+Not only is decluttering a top pre-listing task recommended by Rafeh, but a HomeLight report shares that making your house spotless could generate an additional $11,706 in proceeds.

 The best way to tackle this sizable chore is to break it up over several days and focus on one room at a time.
 Here’s a rundown of what you need to cover: